 Our VTC Limiter is manufactured from precision ground 52100 Bearing Steel and finished to exacting tolerances (+/- .0001") and then heat treated to a hardness of 60-62 Rockwell C. The limiter works by placing a pin in a specific cavity of the 2002-2011 50° VTC gear.
 The pin does not have a specific position within that cavity... as it was designed to sit/ float freely until the engine is started.
 Once the engine is in motion, the pin is located where it needs to be to be effective (via centrifugal force), ultimately limiting the amount of advance the gear is capable of as it sweeps forward.
 Regardless of what the map/ tune calls for.

-Please note that it is not needed but if you have any concern with the pin floating freely in the cavity, you may elect to have the pin tacked in place once you have confirmed your engines specific clearances.
-I say it is not needed because in the 10 years this product has been in service, I have never had any issues, nor have there been any reported issues with the 100's that have been sold.
-Truth is... the pin doesn't actually float "FREELY" when the engine is in motion, centrifugal force actually locates the pin exactly where it needs to be and it only moves once the engine comes to rest.
+Please note that it is not needed but if you have any concern with the pin being allowed to move, you may elect to have the pin welded in place once you have confirmed your engines specific clearances.
+I personally say it is not needed because in the 10 years this product has been in service, I have never had any issues, nor have there been any reported issues with the 100's that have been sold.
+Truth is... the pin doesn't actually move "FREELY" once the engine is in motion, centrifugal force actually locates the pin exactly where it needs to be and it only moves once the engine comes to rest.
 The same principal that is in effect when you see people on that spinning carnival ride, the one where people are standing against a padded wall, without any safety belt or locking bar, and you become pined to the wall as it speeds up!
 Yeah that ride!